 There are many swimming holes in the White Mountains, and they're a great place to spend some time on a hot summer day.
 These are a few popular spots but we’re sure you can find many more without looking too hard!

-Cascade Park-North Woodstock.
-Located behind Truant’s Tavern, you can go for a drip, or have a picnic lunch!
+Cascade Park -North Woodstock.
+Located behind Main Street, you can go for a drip, relax on the rocks, or enjoy a picnic lunch.

-The White Mountains is home to many beautiful rivers, including the Pemigewasset, the Saco, and the Androscoggin and a great way to stay cool and pass a lazy day, is to canoe, kayak, or raft down the river.
+The White Mountains is home to many beautiful rivers, including the Pemigewasset, the Saco, and the Androscoggin.
+A great way to stay cool is to explore these rivers by tube, canoe, or kayak.
 Great Glen Trails in Gorham will bring you on a Guided Wildlife Kayak Tour or a Whitewater Kayak Trip on the Androscoggin River.
-ELC Outdoors in Errol offers Whitewater rafting, canoe and kayak rentals and tours, and wildlife boat excursions.
-Raft NH in Gorham has a Whitewater rafting adventure for every experience level, ages 6+.
 Rent a tube with Saco River Tubing Center in Conway and enjoy a lazy, relaxing float down the Saco.
 There are small, sandy beaches and rope swings along the way so you can make a day of it.
-Saco Valley Canoe in Conway lets you relax and cool off in the Saco River with their canoe, kayak, and tube rentals.
-Ski Fanatics in Campton are not only your winter activity outfitter, but they also offer canoe, kayak, and tube rentals for a ride down the Pemi.
+Ski Fanatics/Paddle the Pemi in Campton are not only your winter activity outfitter, but they also offer canoe, kayak, and tube rentals for a ride down the Pemi.
 Shuttle service available too!
 North Country Kayak offers lake and river tours, from Franconia Notch, points north, as well as kayak rentals so you can explore on your own.
 Experience Squam Boat Excursions offers a variety of tours on Squam Lake.
 Swimming is an option and you can BYOB and food.

 I Scream, You Scream, We All Scream for Ice Cream!

 We can’t think of a better (or more delicious way to cool off than to eat a scoop (or two) of ice cream.
 Here are a few options to whet your whistle.
 Udderly Delicious located on Main Street in Lincoln, offers fresh, New England made ice cream, and a build your own ice cream sandwich bar.
-Moose Scoops Ice Cream in Warren offers hard and soft ice cream, sherbet, sorbet, and was voted one of the Top Ice Cream Shops in the state by the WMUR Viewer’s Poll.
 After you order from one of 50 homemade ice cream choices from Coneheads Ice Cream in North Woodstock, walk down to Cascade Park and enjoy the Pemigeswasset River while you eat your cone.